 An audio recording of an officer that you might have the right to make in one state might run afoul of another state’s laws.
 Wiretapping, electronic surveillance, and eavesdropping laws might prohibit you from recording surreptitiously, without the officer’s knowledge or consent.
 Such laws are meant to protect the privacy interests of citizens—and sometimes even police performing their official duties—in their words that they reasonably believe are and will remain private.

-If you record an officer, these laws may make it critical that you use your recording device in an open and obvious way.
-If you don’t, you may be subject to arrest and prosecution.
+If you record an officer, these laws might make it critical that you use your recording device in an open and obvious way.
+If you don’t, you could be subject to arrest and prosecution.

 The right to record doesn’t give you a right to break other laws while recording.
 Among other offenses, your recording could result in an allegation that you have committed disorderly conduct, harassment, stalking, or trespass.
 Whether you can be prosecuted for such crimes will depend on the facts of each case.

 Where there’s no evidence that the arrest of a citizen is motivated by, in retaliation for, or meant to suppress the citizen’s recording, the arrest may be valid.
 Recording an officer during an arrest for stalking, for example, might be part of the stalking offense.
 In that situation, the general freedom to record isn’t a defense to stalking.
 If the officer has probable cause to believe you are stalking her and isn’t motivated to make the arrest because you are recording her, the arrest may well be lawful.